Free & convenient patient parking located behind the office.

 As a part of every preventive care visit, we’ll perform an oral cancer screening.
 Catching oral cancer early on gives us a better chance at stopping it before it spreads, and can even save your life.

-During your exam, your dentist will examine your gums, tongue, and the rest of your mouth, looking for abnormalities like lesions, lumps, and discolorations.
+During your exam, Dr. Pacheco will examine your gums, tongue, and the rest of your mouth, looking for abnormalities like lesions, lumps, and discolorations.
 If we discover anything out of the ordinary, we will send you to a specialist for a comprehensive analysis.
-Although oral cancer is relatively rare, it’s important to be diligent about your oral hygiene routine, and to regularly visit our office for cleanings and checkups so we can identify any potential problems before they become major issues.
+Although oral cancer is relatively rare, it’s important to be diligent about your oral hygiene routine, and to regularly visit our office in Pasadena for cleanings and checkups so we can identify any potential problems before they become major issues.

 Bruxism, or unconscious teeth grinding and clenching is a common issue faced by many patients.
 As this behavior tends to happen at night while patients are asleep, night guards are a great solution for Bruxism.
 Night guards can be made from a variety of materials depending on the severity of your case, and work by creating a barrier between your teeth that protects them from damage caused by clenching and grinding.